27. March 2023

 It wasn’t just her music that had an impact on us.
 It was her refusal to conform, her willingness to cross boundaries and define herself according to her own wishes rather than those of society.

 When I said as a child that Madonna was my role model, I clearly remember an older male warning me that I shouldn’t want to be like her.
-She had no friends, he said — the implication being that this was the deserved price she paid for going against the grain of what society expected of women.
+She had no friends, he said — the primary implication being that this was the deserved price she paid for going against the grain of what society expected of women.
+The secondary implication: that “being liked” was what women should be aiming to achieve in life.

 That statement rankled then and it rankles now.
 And it made me love Madonna even more for taking on these outdated and bigoted attitudes every single day.
 With no compelling female role models in my immediate surroundings, she looked like a lifeboat and I swam towards it.